RamseyInHouse/wp-ramsey-batch/README.md

 	$postId = $_REQUEST['item'];

 	//Setup an empty array to hold our response.
 As batch jobs should only be run in the WP admin by authenticated users, you can use this response to output information in the browser console.
+	//You can pass any number of elements in the response array, however, the response array expects at least a 'reason' key to provide some browser output.
+	//You can add a 'type' key with a value of 'warn' to output the message in the browser using console.warn() rather than console.log()
 	$response = [];

 	//We're only expecting post ID's, so let's do a quick sanity check.
 If this fails in real life, you should probably log it out for further analysis.